rebeccareilly/open-gsa-redesign/_apidocs/awards-api.md

 ## Overview
-Public Awards data (all the data except the DoD unrevealed data) is available for end-user consumption in the form of an Awards API and an Awards Extract API that can be accessed by sending end points in the browser.
+Public Awards data (all the data except the DoD unrevealed data) is available for end-user consumption in the form of an Awards API and an
+Awards Extract API that can be accessed by sending end points in the browser.
+Additionally,Public Deleted Awards Data (all the data except the DoD unrevealed data) is available for end-user consumption in the form of an Awards Delete API and an
+Awards Delete Extract API.

 Awards data exist in the following types:
 * Award: Delivery/Task Order, Purchase Order, Definitive Contract, BPA Call